mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ~~~~~

 To enforce forward secrecy and post-compromise security of messages,
-each participant periodically updates its leaf key, the DH key pair that
+each participant periodically updates its leaf secret which represents
-represents its contribution to the group key.
+its contribution to the group secret.
 Any member of the
-group can send an Update at any time by generating a fresh leaf key
+group can send an Update at any time by generating fresh leaf secret and keys
-pair and sending an Update message that describes how to update the
+and send an Update message that describes how to update the
-group key with that new key pair.
+group secret with that new information.
 Once all participants have
 processed this message, the group's secrets will be unknown to an
-attacker that had compromised the sender's prior leaf private key.
+attacker that had compromised the sender's prior leaf secret.

 It is left to the application to determine the interval of time between
 Update messages.
 This policy could require a change for each message, or